 ashvin joined Watsi on March 27th, 2013.
-Six years ago, ashvin became the 531st member to automatically support a new Watsi patient every month.
-Since then, 5,919 more people have become monthly donors! ashvin's most recent donation traveled 8,700 miles to support Ezekiel, a baby from Tanzania, to fund a secondary hydrocephalus surgery.
+Seven years ago, ashvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ashvin's most recent donation traveled 8,800 miles to support Kea, a 19-year-old student from Cambodia, to fund a myringoplasty.